mqAncientHistory/cityOfRome/_Blogs/BenConcrete/BenConcrete.md

 Augustus, it is said by Suetonius [Suet.
 Aug.
 28.3](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Augustus*.html#28),
-left Rome a "*city of marble*" when he died.
+left Rome a city of marble when he died.
 With all due respect, the truth of this statement is not clear enough.
 Augustus may have left a city built of marble, but the Roman legacy itself was built with concrete.